aiwolf/CompetitionProtocolDivision/en/regulation.md

 One instance of each agent will be created and used for the entirety of one set.
 This means that, within one set, each agent will have the same `AgentId`, and can maintain state information between games.
 Agent instances will be destroyed between sets.

-### Preparatory Games (Daily Contest):
+### Agent Update Period and Preparatory Games (Daily Contest):

+Participating teams can update their registered agents between the agent registration and the start of the preliminary contest, and between the end of the preliminary contest and the start of the final contest.
+During the agent update period, preparatory games (Daily Contest) will be held for the target agents (all agents before the preliminary contest, the passed agents after the preliminary contest).
+In the preparatory games, each team will play in at least one Game Set, and only the team of which agent ran without error can participate in the next preparatory games.
+The team disqualified due to an error can rejoin the preparatory games by registering an improved agent.
-The participating teams can join preparatory games (Daily Contests) before the Preliminary and Final contests.
-If the team registers an agent, the agent will be included in the preparatory games, several times per day.
-In the preparatory games, each team will play in at least one Game Set, and will be able to check if their agent is playing without errors.
-It is possible to download the game log of the preparatory games that the team has participated in. ***Please use the preparatory games to verify that your agent works correctly in the server environment.***
+It is possible to download the game log of the preparatory games that the team has participated in and the agent log containing the texts that the agent writes into stdout.
+***Please use the preparatory games to verify that your agent works correctly in the server environment, and to improve your agent.***

 You can see the Daily Contest Results for [15 player games](http://aiwolf.org/daily15/index.html) and for [5 player games](http://aiwolf.org/daily05/index.html).